top of page

 KICA MATOS

-Kica Matos is the director of the Center on Immigration and Justice at the Vera Institute of Justice.
-Prior to joining Vera, Kica was the director of Immigrant Rights and Racial Justice at the Center for Community Change.
-Kica has been a national advocate for immigration reform and coordinated the work of the Fair Immigration Reform Movement, the nation’s largest network of immigrant rights organizations.
-She has extensive experience as an advocate, community organizer, and lawyer.
-Kica also headed up the U.S. Reconciliation and Human Rights Program at Atlantic Philanthropies.
-Before joining Atlantic she served as deputy mayor in the city of New Haven, where she oversaw the city’s community programs and launched new initiatives including prisoner re-entry, youth and immigrant integration.
+Kica has also headed up the U.S. Reconciliation and Human Rights Program at Atlantic Philanthropies.
+Before joining Atlantic Philanthropies, she was deputy mayor in the city of New Haven, where she oversaw community programs and launched new initiatives including prisoner re-entry and youth and immigrant integration.
 Kica was previously the executive director of JUNTA, New Haven’s oldest Latino advocacy organization.
 She also worked as an assistant federal defender for death sentenced inmates and with the NAACP Legal Defense and Educational Fund and Amnesty International on death penalty and criminal justice issues.

 DAVID NEWTON